Proven Tacoma Truck Accident Attorneys Ready To Assist You

 Should I sue or settle?

-Although settlement is usually the preferred option for both parties, you should not settle until you receive a fair offer.
+Although the settlement is usually the preferred option for both parties, you should not settle until you receive a fair offer.
 Although your lawyer can handle settlement negotiations for you, only you have the authority to approve a settlement unless you specifically delegate that authority to your lawyer in writing.

 What types of injuries occur in truck accidents?